-Referral letters and a copy of the complete application were emailed to Alberta Health Services (AHS) and Alberta Environment and Protected Areas (EPA).
+A referral letter and a copy of the complete application was emailed to Alberta Environment and Protected Areas (EPA).

-I also sent a copy of the application to Pine Cliff Energy Ltd. and Atco Gas and Pipelines Ltd. as right of way holders.
+I also sent a copy of the application to ATCO Gas and Pipelines Ltd. and to Pine Cliff Energy Ltd. as they are right of way holders.